rubensworks/PhD-Thesis/content/querying-evolving/related-work.md

 This means that CQELS natively implements all query operators without transforming it to another language, removing the overhead of delegating it to another system.
 The syntax is similar to that of C-SPARQL, also supporting query registration and time windows.
-According to previous research CQELS, CQELS performs much better than C-SPARQL for large datasets; for simple queries and small datasets the opposite is true.
+According to [previous research on CQELS](cite:cites cqels), CQELS performs much better than C-SPARQL for large datasets; for simple queries and small datasets the opposite is true.

 #### Triple Pattern Fragments